 - Engage in any act, practice, or course of business which operates or would operate as a fraud or deceit upon any person

-Section 101 is modeled on SEC Rule 10b-5 under the Securities Exchange Act of 1934, which uses nearly identical language.
+The USA provision is modeled on the federal antifraud rule under the Securities Exchange Act of 1934, which uses nearly identical language.

 Scope: Who and What Is Covered